Publications

 In Situ Remediation

 In situ methods remove the salts from the topsoil while keeping the soil in place.
-The most common methods include the application of chemical amendments, which can be supplemented with tile drainage.
+The most commonly used methods include the application of chemical amendments, which can be supplemented with tile drainage.

-Calcium-based amendments are used to replace sodium on the soil’s exchange sites, reducing soil swelling and dispersion and allowing the sodium to be leached lower in the soil profile, where it does not impact plant growth and establishment.
-There is then a reduced risk of sodium redepositing near the surface again.
+Chemical amendments are used to replace sodium on the soil’s exchange sites, allowing the sodium to be leached lower in the soil profile, where it does not impact plant growth and establishment.

 Chemical amendments are typically calcium-based, such as gypsum.
 Gypsum is the most commonly applied amendment used for in situ remediation in North Dakota.